rdaland/PhoMEnt/README.txt

 		http://python.org/download/
 		http://www.scipy.org/install.html
 		NOTE: installing scipy can be a major headache.
-			We highly recommend using a package manager like Enthought Canopy (https://www.enthought.com/products/canopy/).
+			We highly recommend using a distribution like Enthought Canopy (https://www.enthought.com/products/canopy/).
 			Canopy is free for users with a .edu email address.
 			Be warned: other Python installations may not see packages installed by Canopy.